MEGA NEWS-9th Feb-Lesser Crested Tern-Report of adult-type in flight south towards Exe Estuary mouth yesterday was erroneous-Starcross-Devon

 1ST FOR BRITAIN-RED WINGED BLACKBIRD-GARSO-NORTH RONALDSAY-ORKNEY

-I met up with the usual crew of Fred Fearne, Malcolm Curtin, Simon Slade, and Mark Sutton at Lymm Services, and we set off north to catch our plane from Thirsk.
-News then came out that the bird was still present, much to the relief of everyone in the car.
+The following morning, I met up with the usual crew, Fred Fearne, Malcolm Curtin, Simon Slade, and Mark Sutton, at Lymm Services, and we set off north to catch our flight from Thirsk.
+News soon confirmed the bird was still present, much to everyone’s relief.
+While waiting at the airport, a Lesser Whitethroat showed well near the car, seven Arctic Terns circled the airfield, and Swallows were arriving in force, with one sunning itself on a nearby building.

 Swallow